Herbert Baxter Adams papers

 Because Adams devoted so much time to teaching, he did not author a large number of monographs.
 Although he encouraged his students to research and publish, Adams's own work was limited mostly to short articles on a variety of topics.
 The writings series contains manuscript, typescript and/or reprints of many of the articles.
 Adams did plan a life work on the origin of New England towns.
 Manuscript drafts of chapters of this unpublished work are also found in this series.

 The study of history in the secondary schools was another of Adams's concerns.
 In 1896, he joined with six other scholars to form the American Historical Association Committee of Seven, which was charged with assessing the state of history instruction in the high schools.
 This series contains minutes of the Committee and a typescript draft of its report.
 Personal material is also included.
-Tributes after his death indicate that he was genuinely liked and respected.
+There are also tributes from after Adams's death.
 Material in the personal series supports this.
 Two personal scrapbooks contain cards from students and friends, cartes-de-visite, report cards, and copies of the Amherst student paper.
 The series also contains financial records, newspaper clippings, genealogical material and reminiscences.

 The prints and photos series contains material that Adams used as visual adjuncts to his lectures.
 Cartes-de-visite and cabinet photographs of famous men, works of art, European cities, the western United States, a Trappist monastery in Canada, and various American colleges and universities form the bulk of this series.
 In Adams's lecture notes there are often marginal comments to show an image to the class; those images were supplied either from his photographic or print collection.
 There are also some personal photographs of his Smith students, family and friends.

 - Creation: 1851 - 1903